Salt or Sugar Scrub

 Herbal Massage Oil

-There's no right way to feel right now, but increased stress and anxiety due to the current global situation may be causing tension headaches, neck and shoulder tightness, and difficulty concentrating.
+Stress and anxiety impacts most of us at sometime, it may be the cause of tension headaches, neck and shoulder tightness, or difficulty concentrating.
 The mindful process of creating a simple herbal oil offers a couple minutes of escape while the end result can help to relieve some of that tension through massage.

 Rosemary & Lemon